 - Understanding and interpreting

 - Analysing and applying

-- · Evaluating and synthesising
+- Evaluating and synthesising

 Students complete three tasks during the year, under assignment conditions, which demonstrate their understanding of the above criteria.
+These include a close reading and defence of a literary text, a complex transformation and defence of a text, and an extended analytical response.